-Specifically designed for anyone who may have already obtained an EASA Part-66 certification, relevant HND, or equivalent qualification, this one year Aircraft Maintenance Engineering top-up course allows you to gain a full BSc (Hons) Aircraft Maintenance Engineering in one calendar year.
+Specifically designed for anyone who may have already obtained an appropriate EASA Part-66 certification or a relevant HND, or equivalent qualification, this top-up course allows you to gain a full BSc (Hons) Aircraft Maintenance Engineering in one calendar year.

-You will begin your studies in September and you’ll initially undertake three introductory modules between July and September to get you up to speed with course content (equivalent to the final year of a full bachelors degree).
+You will begin your studies in September and initially, undertake three introductory modules to get you up to speed with course content prior to progressing to the final year of the bachelors degree.
+The introductory modules are:

-Following your introductory modules, you’ll study a range of technical subjects including stability and control, propulsion, aircraft materials and structures, and modelling techniques.
-Your studies will allow you to evaluate and analyse key challenges in aeronautical engineering and devise cost effective solutions.
-You will learn about planning, operations, regulations, health and safety, and management, which are important issues within aeronautical engineering.
-You will also complete a project in a topic of your choice.
+On successful completion of the introductory modules, you will study a range of subjects that will allow you to evaluate and analyse key challenges in the management of aircraft maintenance.
+You will learn about planning, operations, regulations, health and safety, and management, which are important issues within aircraft maintenance engineering.
+You will gain an insight into future technological developments within the aerospace sector and you will also complete a project in a topic of your choice in the subject area.

 The dedicated teaching team strive to ensure that you receive the highest standard of teaching and learning possible.
 You will be immersed in the field of aerospace and supported by staff who are all industry professionals.

-You will be assessed through written assignments, exams and practical assessments.
+You will be assessed through written assignments and/or exams.

 The aerospace industry has become increasingly competitive and in recognising this, the University has recently invested another £3.3m into its existing aerospace facilities.
 A two-storey Aerospace Centre extension adds 1,000m2 of practical workshop and laboratory space for engineering students.
 This includes two aircraft hangars with civil and military aircraft, and a MP521 engineering flight simulator.